DeepSeek-R1: Incentivizing Reasoning Capability in LLMs via Reinforcement Learning

 What level is DeepSeek-R1: Incentivizing Reasoning Capability in LLMs via Reinforcement Learning for?

 DeepSeek-R1: Incentivizing Reasoning Capability in LLMs via Reinforcement Learning is aimed at a advanced audience.
-Recommended background: Solid understanding of LLM training and reinforcement learning, Familiarity with fine-tuning and evaluation benchmarks.
+Recommended background: Solid grounding in transformer training and RLHF concepts, Familiarity with policy-gradient reinforcement learning terminology.

 How long does DeepSeek-R1: Incentivizing Reasoning Capability in LLMs via Reinforcement Learning take?

-Expect roughly ~1-2 hour read.
+Expect roughly ~1.5 hours read; also published as a Nature article.
 Most learners work through it at their own pace.

 What will I learn from DeepSeek-R1: Incentivizing Reasoning Capability in LLMs via Reinforcement Learning?